jalcine/website/src/_posts/2014-02-10-a-thousand-stars.markdown

 management by watching how people react to things on GitHub.
-For example, the ever [famous comment][] between [@fat][] and [@douglascrockford][] is enough to have one take a bit of retrospect when it comes to what is actually an authoritative source of a language's syntax.
+For example, the ever [famous comment][] between [@fat][] and [@douglascrockford][] is enough to have one take a bit of retrospect when it comes to what is actually an authoritative source of a language's syntax (hint: no one).

 Another reason for my personal glimpses into people's coding habits is checking out their system configuration.
 More commonly known as [dotfiles][],